There are a number of animal career options that offer a salary in the range of $50,000 or more per year.

 Veterinary pharmaceutical sales reps market a variety of animal health products to veterinarians and veterinary clinics.
 There are both inside sales (office based) and outside sales (travel) career paths in this field.

 The salary for pharmaceutical sales reps usually includes a combination of base salary, commission, company car, and benefits.
 Total compensation varies based on sales volume and years of experience, but salary usually ranges from $59,122 to $119,826 according to Payscale.com, as of 2019.

 Pet Product Sales Representative

 Pet product sales reps (also known as manufacturers’ reps) market a variety of pet products such as food, treats, toys, accessories, and crates.
 There are both inside sales (office based) and outside sales (travel) career paths in this field.

 The salary for pet product sales reps often includes a combination of base salary, commission, company car, and bonuses.
 According to Indeed.com, the average salary for positions in this field was $79,000 in 2019.
 The U.S. Bureau of Labor Statistics (BLS) reported a similar median wage of $79,680 for wholesale and manufacturing sales reps, as of 2018.

 Livestock Feed Sales Representative

 Livestock feed sales reps market feed products to dealers and livestock production farms.
 Most positions are field-based.

 The salary for a livestock feed sales rep often includes a combination of base salary, commission, company car, and bonuses.
 The median wage is $79,680, according to the BLS, comparable to pet product sales reps.

 According to the American Veterinary Medical Association, the average salary for veterinarians right out of school is $62,424 for small animal practitioners and $64,744 for large animal practitioners.
 The average salary for established practitioners is $97,000 for companion animal practice, $85,000 for equine practice, and $103,000 for food animal practice.
-Board-certified specialists can earn much higher salaries.
+Board-certified specialists, such as veterinary dermatologists, can earn much higher salaries.
 BLS puts the median annual salary at $93,830, as of 2018.

 Farriers, sometimes referred to as blacksmiths, provide comprehensive equine foot care services.
 Duties generally involve routine trimming, modifying and applying shoes, and evaluating potential causes of lameness.